-The device fulfills the IEC 60825-1:2007 (EN 60825-1:2007) requirements for a product in laser class 2 as well as the U.S. 21 CFR 1040.10 regulations with deviations corresponding to "Laser Notice No. 50" from June 24th, 2007.
+The device satisfies the requirements of IEC 60825-1:2007 (EN 60825-1:2007) safety regulations for a product of laser class 2 as well as the U.S. 21 CFR 1040.10 regulations with deviations corresponding to "Laser Notice No. 50" from June 24, 2007.

-- \$\text{Never look directly into the laser beam or in the direction of reflecting laser beams.} - If you look into the beam path over a longer time period, there is a risk of injury to the retina. - ♦ Do not point the laser beam of the device at persons! - \$ Interrupt the laser beam using a non-transparent, non-reflective object if the laser beam is accidentally directed towards a person. - When mounting and aligning the device, avoid reflections of the laser beam off reflective surfaces! - Street CAUTION!
-The use of operating or adjusting devices other than those specified here or carrying out of differing procedures may lead to dangerous exposure to radiation. - 🔖 Adhere to the applicable legal and local regulations regarding protection from laser beams. - The device must not be tampered with and must not be changed in any way. - There are no user-serviceable parts inside the device. - Repairs must only be performed by Leuze electronic GmbH + Co.
+- Never look directly into the laser beam or in the direction of reflected laser beams!
+If you look into the beam path over a longer time period, there is a risk of injury to the retina. - ♦ Do not point the laser beam of the device at persons! - \$ Interrupt the laser beam using a non-transparent, non-reflective object if the laser beam is accidentally directed towards a person. - When mounting and aligning the device, avoid reflections of the laser beam off reflective surfaces! - Street CAUTION!
+The use of operating or adjusting devices other than those specified here or carrying out of differing procedures may lead to dangerous exposure to radiation. - \$ Observe the applicable statutory and local laser protection regulations. - The device must not be tampered with and must not be changed in any way.

+There are no user-serviceable parts inside the device.

+Repairs must only be performed by Leuze electronic GmbH + Co.
 KG.